I’ll start by telling you that my name is pronounced “Gay-

 I also do custom machine quilting on my HQ-

-I am also the proud grandmother of six: two grandsons and four granddaughters.
+I am also the proud grandmother of eight: two grandsons and seven granddaughters.

 Thank you for listening,